BassyAyman/Al-NewBank-Projet/README.md

 Master database is supposed to be situated in Greenland.
 You can find configurations in its service in the docker-compose file.
 ### Slave databases
-One database is supposed to be situated in France and the other one in Canada.
+One database is supposed to be situated in France and the other one in Germany.
 You can find configurations in their services in the docker-compose file.
 These databases replicate all the data from the master database when it is updated.